dbt-labs/jaffle-shop-classic/README.md

 Pipeline for running DBT project on schedule and on merge to `main` branch.

 ## .github/workflows/uat.yml
-Pipeline for running DBT project on PR opened.
+Pipeline for running DBT project on PR opened to `main`.